 “Drawing is the First Art, everything else springs from that.” ~ Robert A. Nelson

-Presently, at the age of 92, Dr. Robert A. Nelson is living a voluminous, all-embracing life.
-His experiences as a cartographer, book illustrator, meatpacking plant tour guide, teacher, a member of the 7th Cavalry, FlyBoy, Air Force Veteran, and herdsman feed the fanatical journeys that he takes each viewer on with every drawing, painting, sculpture, collage, or print that he makes.
+Presently, at the age of 95 (as of August 1, 2020), Dr. Robert A. Nelson is living a voluminous, all-embracing life.
+His experiences as a cartographer, book illustrator, meatpacking plant tour guide, teacher, a member of the 7th Cavalry, FlyBoy, Air Force Veteran and herdsman feed the fanatical journeys that he takes each viewer on with every drawing, painting, sculpture, collage, or print that he makes.
 His determination to excite and intrigue hasn’t slowed down and continues to inspire those around him.
 The stories by people who he has taught or influenced are equally as inspiring, and resound the notion of a person truly living a life of art.
-Since retiring as a professor, Bob lives remotely in the mountains of Oregon with his wife Louise, 3 dogs, 4 horses and a dozen parakeets.
-A renaissance man with a black humor caught in the wrong century, Bob’s story is one that we feel is worth the trip.
+Since retiring as a professor, Bob lives remotely in the mountains of Oregon with his wife Louise, 3 dogs, 4 horses, donkeys, barn cats, and a dozen parakeets.
+A renaissance man with dark humor caught in the wrong century, Bob’s story is one that we feel is worth the trip.

 “If I had to name one artist that most influenced him it would be da Vinci… but of course, da Vinci didn’t have the Nelson sense of humor… It’s funny as hell.” ~Chick Kozloff, author, art collector